 After an earthquake near the coast or in the ocean, there is usually a tidal wave warning put into place.

 In Costa Rica, there has never been a significant tsunami recorded.
-From what I read on World Data, there have been 5 recorded tsunamis since 1950.
+From what I’ve read, there have been 5 recorded tsunamis since 1950.
 Three people died due to a tsunami in 1991.

 So, although the chances of there being a tsunami are extremely low, it is still not something you should take lightly.